Are you a school administrator? Yes No x to close

 Siebel Scholars

-This scholarship recognizes the most talented students at the world’s leading graduate schools of business, computer science, bioengineering and, and energy science.
+This scholarship recognizes the most talented students at the world’s leading graduate schools of business, computer science, bioengineering, and energy science.
 Through this program, the scholars will form an active, lifelong community and an ever-growing group of leaders.
-There will be multiple awards, at $35,000 for students to use in their final year of graduate studies.
+Multiple awards are given to students in their final year of graduate studies.
 For more info, please go here.

 Information Systems and Technology Management – Master Degree Scholarship

-This scholarship is through Learn.org and for those interested in pursuing master’s level degrees related to information systems, informatics, computer information technology, computer systems security, and technology management.
-They will be giving out one award in the amount of $500 to a master’s level student.
+This scholarship is through Learn.org and is for those interested in pursuing master's degrees related to information systems, informatics, computer information technology, computer systems security, and technology management.
+They offer one award to a master's-level student.
 For more info, please go here.